MonashDeepNeuron/HPP/content/part6/tasks/algorithms.md

 #### Task 3.7.6 : Partial Sum

 `std::partial_sum` is another reduction algorithm but with a twist.
-Instead of reducing the range to a scalar, it partially reduces the range, saving the intermediate accumulation values.
-This algorithm is most commonly spelt as left scan or `scanl`. `std::partial_sum` does not take an initial but does take an iterator to the beginning of the output range.
-Returns the element pointing to one-past-the-end element of the output range. `std::partial_sum` is in the `<numeric>` header.
+Instead of reducing the range to a scalar, it partially reduces the range, saving the intermediate accumulation values. `std::partial_sum` does not take an initial but does take an iterator to the beginning of the output range.
+Returns the element pointing to one-past-the-end element of the output range.
+This algorithm is most commonly spelt as left scan or `scanl` (in particular `scanl1` due to it not taking an initial accumulator value).`std::partial_sum` is in the `<numeric>` header.
 The default binary function is `+`.

 ```cxx
 #include <functional>